gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 ### Webex Spaces and team setup

 To use this sample, all users that want to be able to manage incident response conferences must be moderators of the Webex Spaces (rooms) that will be used to host the online meetings and contain users.
-You can select existing spaces with members alredy in the space, the sample code will consolidate those users with it's own database so that when you edit it within the web interface consistency is maintained.
+You can select existing spaces with members already in the space, the sample code will consolidate those users with it's own database so that when you edit it within the web interface consistency is maintained.

-You also need to create a Webex Team where you are a moderator and you add as members all Webex Users inside or outside of your organization that you wish to be able to add to the incident response spaces.
-Use the name of this team as the alue for the **TEAM_NAME** variable described above.
-Do not add the Spaces themselves to the Team, just the potential members.
-You can add all members of your organization if you wish.
-The intention of this Team is to allow the user of the sample code the ability to
-list all potential responders without having the privileges to list all users in the organization.
-It also allows you to add  Webex users that are not part of your organization but that you frequently add as responders.

 ### Internal database
 This sample manages it's data using SQLLite for which it creates a file named 'incident_esp_db.sqlite3' in the same directory where